FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1985/1985-03-17-a-royal-night-of-one-hundred-stars.md

 Gala benefit at the National Theatre, sponsored by Princess Anne, in aid of the Save the Children Fund.
 Hosted by Jimmy Tarbuck, it includes singing, stand-up comedy, dance, comedy skits, and drama.

-> <div class="responsive-video"><iframe width="640px" height="480px" src="https://www.youtube.com/embed/yQ0kqdG7fqg?rel=0&showinfo=1" frameborder="0" allowfullscreen=""></iframe></div>
->
-> Lena joins the rest of the cast for the finale, performing "There's No Business Like Showbusiness" and "That's Entertainment".
-She later joins the backstage line-up to shake hands with Princess Anne.

 ### Cast
 <table class="flow-text striped">
 <tr>
 <td>Russ Abbot</td>